ct5000/CppND/README.md

 # CppND
 This is my final project for the nano degree program for C++ from Udacity.
+It is a clone of the classic game Space Invaders.

 ## Dependencies for Running Locally
 * cmake >= 3.7